Applying to the NC State Microbiology Graduate Program

 Microbiology is a diverse discipline.
 In your personal statement please indicate the areas of research that most interest you (environmental, infectious disease, etc.).
 Indicating the research programs of two to four specific faculty trainers is encouraged.
 You may contact faculty directly through their email address.
 Clearly state your past or current research experience and how it has prepared you for pursuing graduate level research and training.
 Your personal statement should be no more than 1,000 words.

-GRE scores should be sent directly to the NCSU Graduate School, as requested through ETS.
-We require the General Test scores in the Verbal, Quantitative and Analytical sections.
-Advanced area testing is not required for our application.
-As a guideline, some of the GRE socres of admitted students have been: V & Q-155 or higher; W - 4.5 or better.
-We appreciate that standardized tests do not tell everything about an individual's preparedness for graduate school, so your personal statement and prior experience are important.
-GPAs at the undergraduate or M.S. level are often 3.5 and higher.
+The Microbiology Graduate Program no longer requires scores on the Graduate Record Exam (GRE).
+We appreciate that standardized tests do not tell everything about an individual's preparedness for graduate school, so your personal statement, prior research experience and letters of recommendation are very important.
+Cumulative GPAs at the undergraduate or M.S. level are used in our evaluation and are often 3.5 and higher for successful applicants.
 For non-English speaking international applicants, TOEFL scores totaling greater than 100 are needed.

 The most relevant and helpful letters are requested from former supervisors of laboratory research experiences, REUs, internships or other experiential learning opportunities.
 People who can attest to your commitment, motivation, work ethic, creativity and ability to work with others will help you the most.
 You should confirm they can provide the recommendation in a timely manner.